logiqai/docs/integrations/fluent-bit/fluent-bit-installation-on-ubuntu.md

     ```

-You should now see your Ubuntu logs being ingested into the `Linux:Linux1` namespace on your LOGIQ UI.
+You should now see your Ubuntu logs being ingested into the `Linux:Linux1` namespace on your Apica Ascent UI.

 ![linux](https://user-images.githubusercontent.com/67860971/133257871-58663332-995c-4849-9638-8fe96826296a.png)